-We stock the Viper Pro and S Series anchor winches from Bell Marine, as well as the Dave, Dylan, Genius, Hector, Prince, PT and Totem Series’ anchor winches from Quick Nautical Equipment.
-Our range also includes anchor winch fitment kits, chain counters, deck foot switches, remote controls, external antennas, radio receivers, switch controls and wiring looms.
+We stock the Viper Pro and S Series anchor winches from Bell Marine, as well as the Dave, Dylan, Hector, Genius (GP2), Prince, PTG, PTR and Totem Series’ anchor winches from Quick Nautical Equipment.
+Our range also includes replacement parts for anchor winches, as well as anchor winch fitment kits, chain counters, deck foot switches, remote controls, external antennas, radio receivers, switch controls and wiring looms.

-But an anchor winch will only be a valuable piece of equipment if you choose the right one.
-Consider how much space you have available on your boat, the weight of your anchor, length of your anchor rode and what capacity a winch will need to have in order to lift your anchor and rode.
+An anchor winch will only be a valuable piece of equipment if you choose the right one.
+Consider how much space you have available on your boat, the weight of your anchor, length of your anchor rode and what capacity a winch will need to have to lift your anchor and rode.

 The ability of an anchor to hold will depend upon the design & shape of the anchor, the composition of the seabed material and the weight of the chain on the anchor.
 Make sure you have the correct anchor & rode for these factors before selecting a winch.